chomosuke/typst-preview.nvim/README.md

 ## ⚙️ Configuration

 This plugin should work out of the box with no configuration.
-Call to `setup()` is not required.
+However, calling `setup()` is required to ensure that the binaries that the plugin depends on are downloaded and up to date.

 ### Default